hyweljohnllewellyn/hywelme/_posts/2021-11-15-website-page-with-contact-form-using-html-github-and-netlify.md

 Select New site from [Git](https://en.wikipedia.org/wiki/Git) and then GitHub, where the source code is hosted.

-Find the Repository created in step 2, select it and then scroll down and click Deploy site.
+Find the repository created in step 2, select it and then scroll down and click Deploy site.

-This is where Netlify finds the index.html in GitHub and creates a Website that is live to the internet.
+This is where Netlify finds the index.html in GitHub and creates a website that is live to the internet.

 ### Step 4 - Change site address
 You can see the website address is not too friendly, so click on Site Setting and change site name.